fish-afk/Random-projects./README.md

 # SOME-Projects.
-All the random projects i have most of them In python
+All the random projects i have .
+Most of them In python .